Ernest Givins: NFL career statistics

+Regular season

 Post-professional career

 He is very active in St. Petersburg's football community.
 In the mid-1990s, he was offensive coordinator of his high school alma mater, Pinellas Lakewood High School.

 Coaching career

 Givins served as head coach of St. Petersburg semi-pro football team, the St. Pete Sharks (Suncoast Semi-pro Football League).

 Givins served as head coach of the Sarasota Millionaires (initially in the United Football Federation and as of 2014 in the Florida Football Alliance (FFA), from 2012 to 2014.

 On May 26, 2017, Givins was named head coach of the Dunedin Pirates (Florida Football Alliance) based in Dunedin, Florida.

-Givins has been the offensive coordinator for Boca Ciega High School's football team.
+Givins has been the offensive coordinator for Gibbs High School's football team.
 He also works at Bay Point Middle School in St. Petersburg as a campus monitor.

 Personal life

 Givins' brother, Anthony, is the head coach of the St. Petersburg-based University of Faith football team.

+Givins was inducted into the Kentucky Pro Football Hall of Fame in 2018.